elstiko/elstiko.github.io/_posts/2019-02-05-RPGs-for-Kids.md

 * [Fall of Magic](https://heartofthedeernicorn.com/product/fall-of-magic-scroll-edition/?v=6cc98ba2045f) is a beautiful game for any age, the emphasis is on story and characterisation, not at all on any kind of tactical combat.
 A digital version is also available.
 * [Wildlings](http://www.onesevendesign.com/wildlings/wildlings.pdf) might scratch your Lookouts itch, but in a few months, I'll be releasing [my free hack](https://elstiko.github.io/Revising-Wardlings/) to play a kidventure with the Wardlings miniatures - see [wave 1](https://wizkids.com/wardlings-w1/), [wave 2](https://wizkids.com/wardlings-w2/).
 * For super-simple systems, you can ditch the dice entirely and flip coins in [FlipTales](https://playfliptales.com/)!
-* Special mention: I hear that some cool person (obviously not me) is releasing a free RPG later this year which fits on a business card, is diceless, paperless and practically ageless!
-Stay tuned!
+* [Instant RPG](https://wanderinggm.itch.io/instant-rpg) is a free RPG which fits on a business card, is diceless, paperless, and practically ageless!

 Oh, and suggestions are welcome, so if you know something I don't, please let me know in the comments!
 Thanks!